-Adult film star Dirk Diggler (formally known in the Boogie Nights movie as busboy Eddie Adams) rises to instant fame, and tabloids take notice.
+Adult film star Dirk Diggler (formally known as busboy Eddie Adams) rises to instant fame, and tabloids take notice.
 As he parties in a club, reviews highlighting high praise for his latest film performance are read aloud.
 While he celebrates his latest success, the Commodores’ ‘Machine Gun’ plays in the background.

 Magnet & Steel – Walter Egan